Lake Norman Size & Location Information

 - As the name indicates the views are of a cove.
-A cove is an area of the lake does not have any other large coves feeding from it.
-Coves vary in width and length and the views change from your location on the cove i.e. if you are looking across the cove or down the cove.
+A cove is an area of the lake does not have any other large inlets feeding from it.
+Coves vary in width and length and the views change from your location, i.e. if you are looking across or down the cove.

 - Deep Water:

-- There are varying interpretation of deep water.
-We consider a lot to have deep water if you have around 4 ft of water where the boat will rest in the dock.
+- There is a varying interpretation of deep water.
+We consider a lot to have deep water if you have around 4 ft of water at the normal lowest lake level .
 This will provide ample depth for boats of any size.

 - Water Views:

 - This can be the most subjective.
 Some homes will have fantastic views while not being waterfront.
 Other listings will advertise water views when you can see only a small portion of the lake while standing on the upper deck.
-Listing agents can only answer yes or no to wether a home is water view.
-To get an accurate context of the view, look through photos, read the remarks and check out google maps.
+Listing agents can answer yes or no to whether a home is water view based on the information in the MLS.
+To get an accurate context of the view, look through photos, read the remarks and check out google maps aerials view.

 - Low Taxes:

-- A listing advertising low taxes is comparing the home's taxes to Mecklenburg County Taxes.
-Iredell, Catawba and Lincoln counties all have lower taxes than Mecklenburg county.
+- A listing advertising low taxes is comparing the home's taxes to Mecklenburg County rates.
+Iredell, Catawba and Lincoln counties all have lower tax rates than Mecklenburg County